Cannabis has different nutrient requirements from strain to strain and particularly during the vegetative and flowering periods.

-Most commercially available soils have fertilizers (& nutrients) already added to them and will not normally require additional fertilizers and nutrients during the first month or two of growth.
+Most commercially available soils have fertilizers and nutrients in them and will not normally require additional fertilizers and nutrients during the first month or two of growth.

 Watch the plants closely for any changes or signs of nutrient deficiencies and disorders.

 Compost teas work best in soil-based systems, because the solids and particulates that make up the tea can cause problems with hydroponic equipment.
 Organic fertilizers and additives that can be used in soil-based systems are:

 Ammonia – (NH3) is a gas containing 82% nitrogen.
 Often used as a foliar feed in its aqueous form.